mseyne/denodoc/README.md

 #### ABC

-hello-abc is a hello world with abc framework :
+hello-abc is a hello world with the *abc* framework :

 ```
 cd demos/hello-abc